umran/haveerucrawler/README.md

 /* path to mongodb database -- this is a string */ config.mongoServer = 'mongodb://localhost/database';

-/* path to elastic search server or multiple servers -- this is an array containing strings which must be comma separated */ config.elasticServer = ['localhost:9200', 'anotherhost:9200'];
+/* path to elasticsearch server(s) -- this is an array containing strings which must be comma-separated */ config.elasticServer = ['localhost:9200', 'anotherhost:9200'];
 ```

-#### Set Up the Schema and Index
+#### Set up the Index and Run Application

+This is a crucial step as it creates the necessary index in elasticsearch.
+Make sure to do this before running the crawler
-Once everything is configured, run setup.js like so:
+Run setup.js like so:

 ```
 $ node setup
 ```
-This is a crucial step as it creates the necessary schema and index in mongodb and elasticsearch respectively.

-#### Start the Application
-To run the application, simply do:
+Finally, to start the crawler simply do:

 ```
 $ node index